 It's important to look for a POS system that's scalable and versatile.
 This enables you to manage and track every sale you make online or in-store, rather than using software that can only be installed locally on your device and does not integrate with other payment data.

 Top POS systems come with a dashboard that keeps you organized and enables you to quickly track your inventory and view metrics on how your small business is performing.
 With the help of visual graphs, you can map your sales and orders.
-The dashboard also allows you to compare the performance of sales across all locations where your business operates, providing access to both in-person sales and online orders from platforms such as Amazon, Google Shopping, Instagram, Facebook, and others.
+The dashboard also allows you to check the performance of sales across various channels such as in-person, website, and marketplaces.

 POS payment processing overview